waawal/cashkam-meta/api/docs/ads.rst

    :query region: Name of a geographical region.
    :query coordinates: Coordinates, used together with coordinates-offset.
    :query coordinates-offset: Filters out ads based on `coordinates` and the offset.
-   :query text-header: Search the ad-headers for a pattern.
-   :query text-all: Search the ad-headers and the ad-textbodies for a pattern.
+   :query text: Search the text of the ads for a pattern.
    :statuscode 200: Success!
    :statuscode 404: No ads found.
    :statuscode 400: when dependent queries are missing.